- Crunching the Numbers

 Video is quickly becoming the most popular kind of online material, and you’d have to look hard to find a company that doesn’t use it to promote its goods.

-More than text or photos, video can provide an in-depth, immersive view of life at the school for your future students.
-Those prospective pupils can see your film and put themselves in the shoes of the characters.
+Beyond text or photos, video can provide your future students with an in-depth, immersive view of life at the school.
+Those prospective pupils can see your film and put themselves in the characters’ shoes.

-According to HubSpot Research, social networks account for four of the top six worldwide channels consumers view video.
+According to HubSpot Research, social networks account for four of the top six worldwide channels consumers view videos.

 What is the significance of this?
 First, you’re probably lagging if you’re not making a video.
 Second, for most videos, the more straightforward and raw the content appears, the more authentic it looks, and that’s what your audience cares about.